LuaLuana/LuaLuana/README.md

 ## 👋 Hi, I’m @LuaLuana
-- 👀 I’m interested in Desing UX/UI, Web Desing and Front-End
+- 👀 I’m interested in Desing UX/UI, Web Desing and Front-End.
 - 🌱 I’m always looking to learn something new.
-- 💞️ I’m looking to collaborate I’m looking to collaborate with companies and creative people
+- 💞️ I’m looking to collaborate with companies and creative people.
 - 📫 My e-mail luana.araujo1111@gmail.com

 <!---